 (b) that a change in any law gives rise to a change in the ELNO’s operating Costs; or

-(c) that additional fees, charges or Costs are imposed on the ELNO by the Registrar, Land Registry or any other government agency
+(c) that additional fees, charges or Costs are imposed on the ELNO by the Registrar, Land Registry or government agency; or

+(d) that additional fees, charges or Costs are imposed on the ELNO in order to operate an ELN.

 5.4.5 Notwithstanding Operating Requirement 5.4.3 and 5.4.4, if the ELNO Service Fees include Information Fees, following a change in Information Fees, the ELNO may re-calculate the ELNO Service Fees and change the Pricing Table to reflect the re-calculated ELNO Service Fees.

-5.4.6 The Pricing Table and any changes to it, must be published at least 20 Business Days, or as soon as reasonably practicable, before the Pricing Table, or the changes to it, take effect.5.5 Integration
+5.4.6 The Pricing Table and any changes to it, must be published at least 20 Business Days, or as soon as reasonably practicable, before the Pricing Table, or the changes to it, take effect.

+5.4.7 In charging ELNO Service Fees, an ELNO must ensure that the ELNO Service Fees for an Interoperable Electronic Workspace are not greater than the ELNO Service Fees for an Electronic Workspace that is not an Interoperable Electronic Workspace.

+5.5 Integration

 5.5.1 If the ELNO offers or intends to offer Integration, the ELNO must: